Bevy Plugins

 Each Plugin will go through a life-cycle of:

-- Our plugin has its buildmethod called
+Appwithadd_plugins - Our plugin has its

-- Bevy eventually calls readyon our plugin
+buildmethod called - Bevy eventually calls

-- Bevy internally polls to ensure all plugins succeeded
+readyon our plugin - Bevy internally polls to ensure all plugins succeeded

-- Finally, Bevy calls cleanupon our plugin.
+cleanupon our plugin.

 Plugin ordering and dependencies

 Plugins are run in the order they are added to the App.
+They are also defined during the app's definition phase before the app starts running.
+They cannot be changed at runtime.

 Ideally a plugin would fully encapsulate its dependencies, but that's not always possible.
 Plugins that have dependencies do not currently have a good way to ensure those dependencies.